pss10c/dotfiles/README.md

 # bash
 All bash config files start with ".bash".
 This setup has made to support couple of platforms at the same time (tested on OSX Lion and Ubuntu Linux).
+NOTE: linux .bashrc file is a bit bulky and will be changed in the nearest future.
+It is not recommended to use it now.

 [1]: https://github.com/gmarik/vundle
 [2]: http://ethanschoonover.com/solarized